Love and caring are necessary components in helping someone to kick a drug habit, but unfortunately, they aren’t all what’s needed!

 Sounds strange doesn’t it?!
 It does to me… now!
 Back then it was terribly shocking!
 I needed to recover?
 Preposterous!
 Wasn’t it?
 So my own road to healing was rocky too, because I needed to learn to separate myself from him, so intertwined we’d become in my mind.
 I truly believed the Biblical verse: “The two shall become as one”.

 The key word I hadn’t understood was “as” one, not actually becoming one!
 I needed to learn to respect myself, to see myself as an individual, and worthy of value all by myself!

 I read many books, I spoke with many people on my healing journey.
-It was a steep learning curve, and much later I was able to write those lessons out in the book On Becoming a Lemonade Maker, so other people could have a go to resource, written in easy to digest portions, before moving onto the next step.
+It was a steep learning curve, and much later I was able to write those lessons out in the book How to Heal Your Life on a Deep Heart Level, so other people could have a go to resource, written in easy to digest portions, before moving onto the next step.

 So what’s the final word of advice I can give for someone in a situation where drugs and alcohol are being abused?
 Actually, there’s a few!

 - Don’t try to do this by yourself!